 It’s important to note that even though some grains like rice are gluten free, you should still check the label to make sure that packaged foods have no gluten-containing ingredients, or that they weren’t processed on the same machinery as wheat.
 Many manufacturers are becoming more sensitive to those with Celiac, as well as those with gluten sensitivities, and so a lot packaging now clearly states whether the product is gluten free.
 Once you move to a gluten free diet, your first few trips to the supermarket will take a little longer as you read all those labels, but in time you will adjust and soon shopping will be just as easy as before!

 While it’s tempting to go to your grocery store’s gluten free section and replace all of your favorite foods with their gluten free counterparts, there are additional options.
-Keep in mind that just because something is labeled “gluten free,” it doesn’t mean it’s healthy.
+Keep in mind that just because something is labeled “gluten free,” it doesn’t necessarily mean it’s healthy.
+Become a label snob.
 Many processed gluten free products actually contain more sugar and less fiber than the gluten-containing versions.
-Additionally, some gluten free products tend to be more expensive.
-Choosing just a few convenience items to supplement your meals, is not only more cost effective, but also a much healthier way to start your gluten free diet.
+Here at Three Bakers, we’re mindful of baking products that are not only gluten free, but tasty and healthy, too!
+(Read more about Our Promise, here).